plone/guillotina/docs/source/developer/addons.md

 ## Layers

-Your addon can also install layers for your application to lookup views and adapters
+A Layer is a marker you install with your add-on, this allows your application to lookup views and adapters (override core functionality) only for the container you installed the add-on.
-from:

 ```python